-As regards criminal proceedings, the competent criminal authorities should provide all the necessary evidence to substantiate the accusation, while the taxpayer needs to prove his or her own arguments.
+As regards criminal proceedings, the competent criminal authorities should provide all the necessary evidence to substantiate the accusation, while the taxpayer needs to prove their own arguments.

-Until recently it was debated whether all arguments should already be raised, and the supporting documentation and evidence submitted, at the level of the administrative appeal, or whether it was possible for them to be raised and submitted for the first time at the level of the judicial appeal.
-The Supreme Administrative Court recently ruled that arguments relating to the facts of the case cannot be raised for the first time at the level of the judicial appeal, if they had not already been raised with the administrative appeal.
+It used to be debated whether all arguments should already be raised, and the supporting documentation and evidence submitted, at the level of the administrative appeal, or whether it was possible for them to be raised and submitted for the first time at the level of the judicial appeal.
+The Supreme Administrative Court, however, has now ruled that arguments relating to the facts of the case cannot be raised for the first time at the level of the judicial appeal if they had not already been raised with the administrative appeal.
 On the other hand, legal arguments related to the validity and interpretation of the applicable legislation or legal principles may be raised for the first time with the judicial appeal.
-In this respect, it is advisable for the taxpayer to raise all his or her arguments and submit all evidence at the level of the administrative appeal.
+In this respect, it is advisable for the taxpayer to raise all their arguments and submit all evidence at the level of the administrative appeal.

 In principle, and with certain limited exceptions, Greek law does not provide for a settlement procedure during the judicial phase, which, if entered into by the taxpayer, could result in the reduction of the payable amounts.

 Payment in Advance